MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hybrid-preview-azure-vm.md

 Do not proceed if you have any errors.
 If you face an issue installing AKS on Windows Server, review the [troubleshooting section](known-issues.yml).
 If the troubleshooting section does not help you, file a [GitHub issue](https://github.com/Azure/aks-hci/issues).
 Attach logs using `Get-AksHciLogs` so that we can help you faster.

-## Step 7: Generate pre-requisite YAML files needed to deploy Azure Arc Resource Bridge
+## Step 7: Generate prerequisite YAML files needed to deploy Azure Arc Resource Bridge

 Run the following commands in a PowerShell admin window inside the Azure VM: